Market Segmentation Trees: Methodology

-As Figure \ref{fig:mt} demonstrates, the market segmentation produced by an MST is interpretable and easily visualized.
-In high-dimensional settings too large to visualize, MSTs may still be viewed as interpretable as they map each context to a single, interpretable response model which may be easily analyzed for behavioral insights.
-Since the contextual variables are already accounted for in the MST's decision tree splits, the response models focus solely on the relationship between the decision variables and responses, allowing them to be simple and interpretable.
 MSTs also have a number of desirable properties as estimators.
 The decision tree splitting procedure is non-parametric, allowing MSTs to model potentially non-linear relationships in the mapping from contexts to segments.
 MSTs also naturally model interactions among the contextual variables; for example, in the MST in Figure \ref{fig:mt}, the variable \textit{age} interacts with both \textit{location} and \textit{gender}.
+We note that if interpretability and market segmentation are not required - as may be the case in some applications - a single, high-dimensional response model with interaction terms between contexts and decision variables may suffice, although this approach may still be computationally challenging and may require to specify a large number of interaction terms.

 MSTs provide a general framework that can be utilized to design new algorithms for various personalized decision-making problems.
 To do so, the practitioner simply needs to specify a family of response models for the given problem at hand, as well as a loss function for training the response models (see Section \ref{sec:training}, where this notion is described in greater detail).
-As a proof of concept and to demonstrate the versatility of our methodology, we design from our MST framework two new algorithms for fundamental personalized decision-making problems, outlined in the two subsections below.
+To demonstrate the versatility of the MST framework, we design two specialized MST algorithms for fundamental personalized decision-making problems in the following subsections.